 - Throbbing and pain in a tooth or gum area

 - Redness, tenderness, or swelling of the gums

-- Bad breath or foul taste in mouth
+- Bad breath or a foul taste in the mouth

-Your dentist will ask about your symptoms and medical history.
-A detailed exam of your teeth and gums will be done.
+Your dentist will ask about your symptoms and health history.
+A dental exam will be done.

-Images may need to be taken of the tooth and surrounding bone.
+Images may be taken of the tooth and surrounding bone.
 This can be done with

 A sample of the abscess fluid may be taken and tested.